My photography, digital design, and poetry are now available from the following Authorized Production Partners.

 Fine Art Prints

-Selected Photography and Graphic Design images are available on canvas, acrylic, wood, metal and fine art papers (framing and matting available) from my FAA Galleries.
+Selected Photography and Digital Design images are available on canvas, acrylic, wood, metal and fine art papers (framing and matting available) from my FAA Galleries.
 The Special Editions Collection features unique images, offered in select sizes for limited times only- many raising funds for specific causes and issues.

 Printed Books, eBooks

-Photography and poetic prose is available in books (paperback and hard cover) printed on demand.
+Photography, digital design, and poetic prose is available in books (paperback and hard cover) printed on demand.
 My poetry chapbook and collected blog posts are also available as eBooks.
 See posts in the My Books category for the latest information.

 # The bulk of the purchase price, plus any Shipping Charges, go to the Production Partner(s) for processing your order and delivering a high quality item made-to-order just for you;